Curve-excluding fields: Complexity bounds of rational morphisms

 For the second summand,

 because $[\Gamma_D]$ pushes forward to $\deg(D/C)[C]$ in $\Pp^m$.
 Putting everything together,

 Now let $g_C$ and $g_D$ be the genera of $C$ and $D$.
 Then

 by the Riemann-Hurwitz theorem, as $g_C \ge 2$ by assumption.\footnote{In order to apply Riemann-Hurwitz, we need the finite morphism $D \to C$ to be separable, and this holds because $K$ has characteristic 0.
 It is precisely this step where the construction of $C\XF$ fails in positive characteristic.} It remains to bound $g_D$.
-By \cite{GLP-bound},
+To this end, the following bound on $g_D$ can be deduced from~\cite{GLP-bound}, see for example~\cite{glp_bound_note}.

 Finally, $\pdeg(D) = \int_{\Pp^n} \alpha [D] = \int_{\Pp^n} \alpha (\alpha^{d-1}[X]) = \pdeg(X)$.
 Thus everything can be bounded in terms of $\pdeg(X)$ and $\pdeg(C)$.
 Explicitly,

 This completes the proof of Fact~\ref{degree-bound}.